MagallanesFito/PSO-Swarm-Intelligence/README.md

 # PSO-Swarm-Intelligence
-A modified version of particle swarm optimization (MPSO) solving an assigment problem in a reference book.
+A modified version of particle swarm optimization (MPSO) solving a scheduling problem in a reference book.

 # The problem